Chrome extension + responsive website: boosting eco-friendly conversions with real-time product scoring

 Shoppers prioritize personal health benefits > global impact

-How might we seal the gap between grocery and household items shoppers' green intentions & actions?
+How might we seal the gap between shoppers' green intentions & actions?

 Sustainable marketplace